majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 #

-# 1 INTRODUCTION
+# 1 Introduction

-## 1.1 Motivation: PROBLEM TO SOLVE
+## 1.1 Motivation: Problem to solve

 We have used Artificial Intelligence and DL algorithms to solve the problem of **automatic detection of relevant astrophysical objects (such as stars, galaxies, or cosmic structures)** in telescope images from Joan Oró in the Montsec Observatory \[ref 1\] — a task that is **highly challenging due to the variability, noise, and complexity of the data**.